Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Lack of feedback during loading states

-Poor loading states where transactions appear to be ‘pending’ for long periods without context or visual feedback worsen the user experience, making it difficult for users to understand whether the system is functioning properly.
+Poor loading states where transactions appear to be ‘pending’ for long periods without context or visual feedback worsen the user experience, making it difficult for users to understand whether the system is functioning correctly.

 Complex technical barrier